Opinion | Trump’s latest rantings will please the Taliban, if no one else

 According to U.S. commanders and Mr. Trump’s own special envoy to Afghanistan, those conditions have not been met.
 The talks themselves have gotten off to a predictably slow start and have not yet produced results.
 Yet Mr. Trump is now sending the insurgents the message that they need only wait until next year — or maybe Christmas — and they will get the U.S. withdrawal they have sought without having to make any meaningful concessions.

-Mr. Trump’s reckless pronoucement may or may not have any effect on the U.S. voters he no doubt was aiming to impress.
+Mr. Trump’s reckless pronouncement may or may not have any effect on the U.S. voters he no doubt was aiming to impress.
 But, like so much of what the president has been doing and saying, it will please America’s enemies.

 Read more: